Rainy River Community College

 Get the full college experience at Rainy River Community College!
 Live in our apartment-style on-campus housing, continue to play the sport you love, get involved in student organizations, and make friendships that will last a lifetime!
 Our students tell us how much they appreciate the small class sizes and individual attention they get from our instructors and staff.
 Begin your future...at Rainy River Community College!

 call toll-free: (800) 456-3996

 Located just five minutes from Voyageur’s National Park and the Canadian border, Rainy River Community College offers a great education with small class sizes, affordable tuition, and faculty and staff dedicated to your success!

-- Over 90% of RRCC students receive some form of financial aid
+- More than 90% of RRCC students receive some form of financial aid

 - Transfer-ready programs

 - Continue to play the sport you love!
-Athletics include NJCAA Division III Women’s Volleyball, Basketball, and Softball; ACHA Division II Women's Club Hockey; NJCAA Division III Men’s Basketball and Baseball; and Men's Extramural Hockey
+Athletics include: NJCAA Division III Women’s Volleyball, Basketball, and Softball; Men’s Basketball and Baseball; ACHA Division II Women’s Club Hockey

 - Get involved with Student Senate, Phi Theta Kappa honor society, Black Association of Students, Anishinaabe Student Coalition, and other activity-based organizations

 - Rainy Hall on-campus housing features two-bedroom apartments with full kitchen, bathroom, living and dining area.
 On-site recreational facilities include a volleyball court, basketball court, bicycle trail, lighted cross-country ski trail, disc golf course, and more!

 - Full-time students: 76.2%